david-cortes/contextualbandits/README.md

 * Linear Thompson Sampling (see [4])
 * Logistic UCB and Thompson sampling (see [1])

-Adaptations from multi-armed bandits taking black-box classifiers:
+Adaptations from multi-armed bandits taking arbitrary classifiers:
 * Upper Confidence Bound (see [1], [6] and [3])
 * Thompson Sampling (see [1] and [3])
 * Epsilon Greedy (see [1], [7] and [6])